waynodiablo/Oystercard/node/express_ejs.md

 ##Tasks
 * You now have all the tools (other than a database) to build a fully functional website (note the public folder that was set up earlier on) - so build something!
-* See if you can build some API endpoints using Github API data, stored in a module, to build a Node backend for your Github API project.
-The profiles will be hardcoded, but if you're feeling adventurous look into hard parameters and query strings (you might need to set more settings).
+* See if you can build some API endpoints using Github API data, stored in a module, to build a Node backend simulation of the [Github API](https://developer.github.com/).
+You can hardcod to start with, but if you're feeling adventurous look into hard parameters and query strings (you might need to set more settings).
 * Check out Jade as an alternative templating engine